 Please see our “How to appeal” guide for further advice on how to appeal a benefit decision, and how the Tribune Legal Practice can assist you.
 You can also download a free Mandatory Reconsideration letter template to help start your appeal.

-That is why we recommend that you seek the assistance of a legally trained representative.
-Their expertise in Social Security Law and knowhow of Tribunal procedure will assist you in appealing effectively the benefit decision you do not agree with.
+That is why we recommend that you seek the assistance of a Paralegal representative.
+Their legal training in Social Security Law and knowhow of Tribunal procedure will assist you in appealing effectively the decisions denying your entitlement.

 Social security law is very complex and appellants require support in all stages of the appeal to be effective.
-The Tribune Legal Practice provides this support, dedicating up to 35 hours labour per appeal.
+The Tribune Legal Practice provides this support, dedicating up to 35 hours labour per appeal, incluiding attending your appeal hearing with you.

 Practiced Jurisdictions